 This is often accompanied by feeling triggered at the smallest thing, being ‘wired’ or ‘jumpy’, or perhaps you lose your personality.
 For example, being quick to anger or aggression which you know isn’t the ‘real you’…..but you just can’t help it.

 The really good news is that our bodies also have an ‘in-built’ natural system designed to help us find harmony again.
 Just as we are designed to take action, we are also designed to release “the cocktail of tension” that builds up within us.
 When we use TRE Trauma Release Exercises to find our innate, organic, tremor mechanism (or neurogenic tremors) we release the stored up cocktail and turn the dial down on anxiety.

-Once learned we can add TRE to our stress management tool box and release anxiety from the body level upwards, without getting stuck in story or reliving difficult events.
-If ‘soft trauma’ is effecting your life, why not try TRE and see if you can turn down the dial?
-For more information contact email@example.com for a free 30 minute consultation.
+Once learned we can add TRE to our stress management toolbox and release anxiety from the body level upwards, without getting stuck in a story or reliving difficult events.
+If ‘soft trauma’ is affecting your life, why not try TRE and see if you can turn down the dial?
+For more information contact email@example.com for a free 30-minute consultation.